tmpfs/async-validate/README.md

 #### Plugin Rule

-Or as a plugin module that assigns the rule type as a static plugin method:
+Plugin function that assigns the rule function as a static method:

 ```javascript
 function plugin() {